joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 identifying the state of the application before the transaction was applied.

-Copy and paste one of the UUIDs and try the following at the REPL, *note that your UUID will be different!*:
+Copy and paste one of the UUIDs and try the following at the REPL (your UUID will be different!):

 ```clj
 (om/from-history reconciler